Code-Institute-Submissions/marosan28-online-journal_DecResub/README.md

 - Sharing functionality: Allow users to share articles or topics with their friends or colleagues via social media or email.

+- Customizable font: Allow users to change size and style of the text on the website so that it is easier for individuals to read.

+- View analytics data about website usage:  Allow admin to view analytics data about website usage so he can understand how users are interacting with the website.

 ## Issues and Bugs